Vyral/base-template/_posts/2018-06-19-how-will-our-market-adapt-to-rising-interest-rates.md

 {% include pullquote.html %}

 This means **people are more positive about the housing market going into the summer home buying season,** which is great news because buyer activity is usually much slower during this time.
 Interestingly enough, in the starter-home and trade-up home markets, we’re in a seller’s market.
 Nationally, median home values rose about 8% in March compared to the previous year.
-Here are the total year-over-year price changes by price range:<br>overall
+Here are the total year-over-year price changes by price range overall:

 * Low price: 9.6%
 * Low to middle: 8.6%